oracle/db-sharding/oke-based-sharding-deployment/oracle-gds-docker-image/README.md

 ```
 ./buildDockerImage.sh -h
 ```
+### Create Oracle Database Image
+You can create Oracle 19.3 Database image by following the steps provided in [oracle/docker-images](https://github.com/oracle/docker-images/tree/master/OracleDatabase/SingleInstance).

+**Note**: You just need to create the image.
+You will create the container as per the steps given in this document.

 ### Create Network Bridge
 Before creating container, create the macvlan bridge.
 If you are using same bridge with same network then you can use same IPs mentioned in **Create Containers** section.